LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 OpenShift
 ~~~~~~~~~

 Below is a list of RHOCP and OKD versions that correspond with the upstream Kubernetes release.
 The RHOCP 4.0 release was skipped and used for internal testing only.
 RHOCP 4 introduced Operators and OperatorHub.
-It also requires all Master nodes to be installed on Red Hat CoreOS.
+It also requires all Control Plane Nodes to be installed on Red Hat CoreOS.
 [5]

 .. csv-table::
    :header: RHOCP/OKD, Kubernetes